knowit/Knowit.EPiModules.ImageScaling/README.md

     }
 ```

 Create a class that inherits BaseImageHandler.
-Implement the abstract members GetImageActions, CacheHandler and GetCacheKey.
+Implement the abstract member GetImageActions.
+If you want to cache the processed images you can override CacheHandler and GetCacheKey.
+Implementations for ICacheHandler using the filesystem or azure storage can be found in the source.

 ```csharp
     public class ImageHandler : BaseImageHandler<ImageMedia>